 Forgiveness was not in the cards — nor was honesty.
-In Cairo, a government radio station broadcast a report that a training plane had gone missing and that search and rescue efforts had not yet been successful.
-No mention was made of the chase, defection and press conferences that followed in Israel.
+In Cairo, a government radio station broadcast a report that a training plane had gone missing and those search and rescue efforts had not yet been successful.
+No mention was made of the chase, defection, and press conferences that followed in Israel.

 The High Cost of Defection

 Sadly, Capt.
 Abbas was unable to adapt to life in Israel.
 After some time, he asked the Israeli government to assist him in securing political asylum in Argentina along with a new identity.
 The Mossad, experts in the field, quickly established a new identity for him.
 They gave him briefings on personal security as well as a sizable sum of money to ensure that he would be okay once he arrived.
 The only concern was that he might be found by the Egyptians since, once outside of Israel, he was also beyond their protection.
 Nonetheless, Capt.
 Abbas traveled to Buenos Aires on June 20, 1964, to begin his new life.